-Ryan predicts no shutdown, says GOP won't 'tackle' Medicaid
+Paul Ryan predicts no shutdown, says GOP won't 'tackle' Medicare, Social Security

 - Paul Ryan's comments come seven days before the government is set to shut down

-- On Medicaid reform, the Wisconsin Republican said, 'I don't see us tackling it this year'
+- On entitlement reform, the Wisconsin Republican said, 'I don't see us tackling it this year'

 Washington (CNN)House Speaker Paul Ryan said Friday that Republicans will not attach an immigration deal to a must-pass spending bill ahead of next week's deadline and predicted there would be no government shutdown.

-Note: CORRECTION: This story's headline was updated to reflect that Ryan's remarks on overhauling entitlement programs referred in this instance to Medicare and Social Security.